If your eyelids are already feeling heavy as you read this, it’s worth it to grab a cup of coffee to get you through to the end of the article.

 The CDC recommends that adults get seven or more hours of sleep per night.
 The CDC also reports that more than a third of people don’t get the recommended amount of sleep.
 Why not?
 There are as many reasons as there are sheep that you tried to count before finally Googling “insomnia.”
 Research points to an abundance of screens as a common problem: computers, TVs, tablets, phones, and anything else that emits blue-toned light that can interfere with the body’s ability to fall asleep naturally and wake up rested.
 There’s also an abundance of stress—in a recent American Psychiatric Association poll, nearly 40 percent of respondents said they’re more anxious today than they were a year ago, with issues like family safety, health, and finances keeping them awake at night.
 And there’s plain busyness—multiple jobs, long hours, responsibilities to extended families, packed schedules, and anything else that might get you up early in the morning and keep you from getting back to bed until late.

 Those long days and late nights don’t come without consequence.
-But it’s possible that CBD, a compound isolated from the hemp plant in naturally derived, technologically advanced products like RESET Balance, might be able to help.
+But it’s possible that CBD, a compound isolated from the hemp plant in naturally derived, technologically advanced products like RESET Balance, and CBD oil might be able to help you stop stress and start sleeping.

 The Real Cost of Sleepless Nights